 $147.60 ($173.87, including tax) in late January 2012.
 Booked via the company's website Hotel Lola about two weeks in advance.

-with a lobby that doubles as a swanky cocktail lounge.
+What an entrance!
+Hotel Lola makes a great first impression with a lobby that doubles as a swanky cocktail lounge. |

 Vibe: Hotel Lola has an air of mature sophistication with a stylish lobby that doubles as a cocktail bar, fine details and a pleasant staff.
 Comfortable beds with a down duvet above you and featherbed below you are as “high end” as they come.
 Stylish decor – including simply mod wallpaper in the corridors and bedrooms – felt both old school and contemporary.